mhira-project/mhira-docker/README.md

     https://localhost

+### External access of MHIRA and HTTPS Certificates

-Set `SITE_DOMAIN` for MHIRA application can be accessible outside the server using the site domain name or external IP address
+To access MHIRA software from outside of the server set `SITE_DOMAIN` in your environment file to the externally accessible domain name or  IP address of the server.

     # Site domain as domain name
     SITE_DOMAIN=mhira.myorganization.com